-The retail offer (Table 4.8) of Arena is mainly based on shops in the branch fashion and luxury.
+The retail offer of the Arena is mainly focussed on shopping in the branch 'Fashion and Luxury' see Table 4.8.
 Some examples of these stores in this diverse middle class segment are: Blokker, New Yorker, Pieces, H&M, Vero Moda and Björn Borg.
-Besides this, there are some shops in the branch leisure and daily shops such as: Albert Heijn and Kruidvat.
-In Appendix F, an overview of the facility offer of Maastricht is given.
+Besides this there are some shops in the branch leisure and daily such as: Albert Heijn and the Kruitvat.
+An overview of the available facilities for 's-Hertogenbosch is given in appendix F4.

-The underground parking, that is situated under the Arena complex, ensures an excellent accessibility and parking facility.
-This particular parking facility forms a starting point for many of the shoppers visiting Arena and 's-Hertogenbosch.
+The underground parking that is situated under the Arena complex ensures an excellent accessibility and parking.
+This particular parking facility forms a starting point for many of shoppers visiting the Arena and 's-Hertogenbosch.
 Nearby bus stops increase this accessibility by means of public transport.